pmeiclx/scala_gear_simulation/README.md

 ## Introduction
 A simulation of gears using actors and scala-swing in Scala 2.8-Snapshot.
-To get familiar with the scala actors I wrote a small simulation with some gears and one controller:
+To get familiar with the scala actors I wrote a small simulation:

 - The ActorApplication creates 40 gears with random speed.
 - The controller calculates a synchronization speed and starts the gear-actors.